MailTape/MailTape-v1/_posts/2022-10-23-Baby-Chuck.md

 # Baby Chuck's selection

 ## [Ryan Sambol](https://ryansambol.bandcamp.com/) - You're Still Lovable to Someone
 Baby Chuck: **"**Ryan Sambol’s music means a lot to me, and this record he put out last year, Gestalt, is really as good as it often gets.
-I’ve been listening to this guy all the way back to The Strange Boys LP …And Girls Club, when I was a wee lad of fourteen (ahh, the benefit of older siblings), so I guess that means I’ve been listening to Ryan Sambol’s music for half my life.
+I’ve been listening to his work all the way back to The Strange Boys LP …And Girls Club, when I was a wee lad of fourteen (ahh, the benefit of having older siblings).
+So I guess that means I’ve been listening to Ryan Sambol’s music for half my life.
 Well, time well spent.**"**

 ## [Yves Tumor](https://yves-tumor.com/) - Secrecy is Incredibly Important to the Both of Them
 Baby Chuck: **"**Really great song.
 Rips.
 It reminds me of the music from [Jet Moto](https://www.youtube.com/watch?v=fPfiA1YV-pQ).**"**